 You will study the following topics:

-- the history of public health (local, national and international perspectives)
+- A broad history of public health approaches: national and international perspectives

 - You will normally be expected to have a first degree in order to enrol on this programme

 - Evidence of equivalent learning gained through work may also be considered if you do not have a first degree

 - The Programme Leader must also be confident that you have the potential to study successfully at Level 7 and that you will benefit from completing the course

 - Consideration will be given for prior education and experience